Chzmo/Shareme-Photo-Share-App/README.md

 Users should be able to:

-- View the application on defferent devices
+- View the application on defferent devices.
-- Login using their Email
+- Login using their Email.
-- View different pins/images posted by other users
+- View different pins/images posted by other users.
-- View specific pins selected by the user with related pins if exits
+- View specific pins selected by the user with related pins if exits.
+- comment on specific pins.
-- Create a Pin by clicking a on a plus button and filling all details
+- Create a Pin by clicking a on a plus icon on top right.
+- Delete a Pin by clicking a on delete icon.
-- Logout from the system
+- Logout from the system.

 ### Screenshot